Barnard College Essay Contest Records

 Collection Scope and Content Summary

-This collection consists of essays and entry forms from the top four winners; essays and entry forms of merit certificate recipients; receipts, correspondence, and financial reports related to annual expenses of the Contest; organizational correspondence; and publicity materials and press clippings from newspaper and magazine articles related to the Barnard College Essay Contest and/or its winners.
+This collection consists of essays and entry forms from the top four winners; essays and entry forms of merit certificate recipients; ceremony programs for each year of the contest; receipts, correspondence, and financial reports related to annual expenses of the Contest; organizational correspondence; and publicity materials and press clippings from newspaper and magazine articles related to the Barnard College Essay Contest and/or its winners.
 Many years include copies of the New York Times op-ed pages in which winning essays were published.

 - Barnard College (Organization)